 Classical Scores Library Volume I contains over 400,000 pages of the most important classical music scores, manuscripts, and previously unpublished material, allowing for the study and analysis of more than 25,000 musical scores.

-Classical Scores Library Volume II is the follow-up to Alexander Street's critically acclaimed Classical Scores Library Volume I and will bring together 200,000 pages when complete.
+Classical Scores Library Volume II is the follow-up to Volume I, bringing together 200,000.
 It's the first online score collection for libraries that's composed mostly of in-copyright classical scores from major composers and editions.
 The comprehensive collection contains full, study, piano, and vocal scores, and will provide valuable source material for teachers and students of music history, performance, appreciation, and theory.

 A collection of six databases that contain different types of high-quality, independent evidence to inform healthcare decision-making, and a seventh database that provides information about groups in The Cochrane Collaboration.

 Contemporary World Music delivers the sounds of all regions from every continent.
 The database will contain important genres such as reggae, worldbeat, neo-traditional, world fusion, Balkanic jazz, African film, Bollywood, Arab swing and jazz, and other genres such as traditional music - Indian classical, fado, flamenco, klezmer, zydeco, gospel, gagaku, and more.